ossf/scorecard-action/README.md

 ### Authentication
 1. [Create a Personal Access Token](https://github.com/settings/tokens/new) with the following read permissions:
-    - Note: `Read-only token for OSSF Scorecard Action`
+    - Note: `Read-only token for OSSF Scorecard Action - myorg/myrepo` (Note: replace `myorg/myrepo` with the names of your organization and repository so you can keep track of your tokens.)
     - Expiration: `No expiration`
     - Scopes:
         * `repo > public_repo`